 Coordinator Marion Sturges Opens in new window

 Description Effective and inclusive teaching requires knowledge of how students learn as well as proficiency in applying appropriately tailored teaching strategies to cater to needs of all students.
-The unit provides a foundation of knowledge and practice that facilitates development of appropriate and inclusive attitudes and skills for teaching learners with diverse needs in the regular classroom.
+The subject provides a foundation of knowledge and practice that facilitates development of appropriate and inclusive attitudes and skills for teaching learners with diverse needs in the regular classroom.
 It will address professional skills, approaches and relevant legislation in the implementation of the principles of inclusive education practices in primary school settings.
 In particular, the capacity to structure individualised education programs will be developed drawing on practical experiences and a broad familiarity with the field.

 Discipline Teacher Education: Primary

 Check your HECS Band contribution amount via the Fees page.

 Students must be enrolled in the 1876 Bachelor of Education (Primary) or 1717 Bachelor of Education (Primary) Aboriginal and Torres Strait Islander Education.

 On successful completion of this subject, students should be able to:

 - Apply theoretical, policy and legislative understandings to the construction of supportive and inclusive learning environments;